-APPOINTED OFFICERS (continued)

-- A copy of the form must be provided immediately to the other members of the agency. - The form must be read publicly at the next meeting after the form is filed.

-IF YOU MAKE NO ATTEMPT TO INFLUENCE THE DECISION EXCEPT BY DISCUSSION AT THE MEETING:

-- You must disclose orally the nature of your conflict in the measure before participating. - You must complete the form and file it within 15 days after the vote occurs with the person responsible for recording the minutes of the meeting, who must incorporate the form in the minutes.
-A copy of the form must be provided immediately to the other members of the agency, and the form must be read publicly at the next meeting after the form is filed.

-D ISCLOSURE OF LOCAL OFFICER'S INTEREST I, LESA PEERMAN , hereby disclose th nat on AUGUST 19 , 20 15 : (a) A measure came or will come before ore my agency which (check one) ✓ inured to my special private ga ain or loss; inured to the special gain or lo ss of my business associate, inured to the special gain or lo ss of my relative, 5000 inured to the special gain or lo ss of , by whom I am retained; or inured to the special gain or lo , which is the parent organization or so ubsidiary of a principal which has re etained me. (b) The measure before my agency a nd the nature of my conflicting inter est in the measure is as follows: MOTION NOT TO DISM /IISS LESA PEERMAN FR OM THE MARGATE CITY C OMMISSION.
-I abstained from voting to myself. on the above mentioned m notion due to my conflicting in terest and benefit 8/24/15 Lean German Date Filed Signature
+APPOINTED OFFICERS (continued) A copy of the form must be provided immediatel The form must be read publicly at the next meet E DECISION EXCEPT BY DISCUSSION AT THE MEETING: You must disclose orally the nature of your confi lict in the measure before participating. days after the vote occurs with the person responsible for recording the minutes of the ninutes.
+A copy of the form must be provided immediately to the other members of the ne next meeting after the form is filed.
+DISCLOSU RE OF LOCAL OFFICER'S INTEREST I, LESA PEERMAN , hereby disclose that onAUGUST 19, 20 15; (a) A measure came or will come before my agency y which (check one) ✓ inured to my special private gain or loss; inured to the special gain or loss of my busin ness associate,; ive,; , by whom I am retained; or inured to the special gain or loss of , which is the parent organization or subsidiary of a principal which has retained me. (b) The measure before my agency and the nature of my conflicting interest in the measure is as follows: MOTION NOT TO DISMISS LESA PEERMAN FROM THE MARGATE CITY COMMISSION.
+I abstained from voting on the abo to myself. ove mentioned motion due to my conflicting interest and benefit 8/24/15 Lean Geerman Date Filed Signature